The Complete Guide to Yoga for Specialized Health Needs

 Yes, yoga can aid recovery with gentle, pain-free movements, but only with your doctor’s approval.
 Start with breathwork and work with a therapist for safety.

-Yoga doesn’t cure diseases but can manage symptoms like pain or stress.
+Yoga doesn’t cure diseases but can help manage symptoms like pain or stress.
 It complements medical treatment for conditions like arthritis or anxiety.
 Consult your doctor first.

 Conclusion